Soro82/fantasy-football-quiz/README.md

 * When the user gets a question right their score increase by 1.
 * The question number is displayed underneath and the number increases by 1 every time the user clicks on the "Next Question" button.
 * Below this is the current question.
 This also changes when the user clicks on the "Next Question" button.
 * Next are the three possible answers to the current question.
-These also change for each question.
+Their values change for each question.
 * The "Next Question" button allows the user to move to the next question.
 * The "Play Again" button will work at any time, if user wishes to start the quiz again.
 * The "Results" button is disabled until the user answers all the questions.